 Associate of the Royal Academy of Dance

 ARAD is a title awarded to those members who have become an Associate of the Royal Academy of Dance after passing their RAD Advanced 2.
+This is not a professional status.
 Terms and Conditions apply.

 The Fellowship of the Institute of Choreology is given in recognition of a long period of outstanding service to the Benesh Institute and Benesh Movement Notation.
 Please click below to apply.